Villavu/Simba/Doc/sphinx/scriptref/color.rst

             -   Simba will resize the bounds to fit the client without notifying you.

-    *   Tolerance applied to the colour matching.
-With a maximum tolerance all colours are matched.
+    *   Tolerance applied to the color matching.
+With a maximum tolerance all colors are matched.

     *   Spiral.
 A spiral defines a point where the search will start from.
         This is particulary useful if you want the first result near specific coordinates.

     *   AreaSize.
-The size the box of colours should be.
+The size the box of colors should be.
 Usually this is not adjustable.

     *   A single point in *x*, *y* can be returned, or a set or points called